tomonatu8/ExtendedSDA/README.md

 source "$HOME/.rye/env"
 rye self update
 ```
-2. Configure Rye to use UV:
+2. Configure Rye to use uv:
-UV is a fast Python package installer that Rye can use internally.
+uv is a fast Python package installer that Rye can use internally.
 Enable it with:
 ```bash
 rye config --set-bool behavior.use-uv=true
 ```
 3. Install UV:
-If UV is not already installed, you can install it manually:
+If uv is not already installed, you can install it manually:
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 source ~/.bashrc
 ```
-4. Verify UV Installation:
+4. Verify uv Installation:
-Ensure UV is installed correctly by checking its version:
+Ensure uv is installed correctly by checking its version:
 ```bash
 uv --version
 ```